The English Major

 ENG 275.
 American Literature.
 (3h) Gateway course for the major.
 Significant works from the American literary tradition.
 Either 275 or 266 required for all majors.
 (D)

-Note: Students declaring the major in spring 2019 and following must take ENG 290: Foundations in Literary Criticism.
+Note: Students declaring the major in academic year 2018-19 and following must take ENG 290: Foundations in Literary Criticism.
 For continuing students, the course is available as an elective in the major:

 ENG 290.
 Foundations in Literary Criticism.
 (3h) Gateway course that considers figures and schools of thought significant in the history of literary criticism.
 (D).